Kate Middleton Beats Meghan Markle And Princess Charlotte In New Poll

-Kate Middleton topped both her daughter Princess Charlotte and her sister-in-law, Meghan Markle in a brand new royal poll.
+Kate Middleton topped both her daughter Princess Charlotte and her sister-in-law Meghan Markle in a brand new royal poll.

 According to a report from Hello Magazine, the wife of the future King of England, Prince William, has the most significant effect on style in the United Kingdom coming in ahead of the Duchess of Sussex and Princess Charlotte.
-In eBay’s annual UK Retail Report The Duchess of Cambridge topped the list followed closely by Markle.
+In eBay’s annual UK Retail Report, the Duchess of Cambridge topped the list followed closely by Markle.

 UK vice president of eBay Rob Hattrell said, “While Meghan was clearly the focus of the fashion pages this year, Kate’s distinctive style has long been a hit with shoppers on eBay since her wedding in 2011.
 We always see an uptick in searches around landmark royal events and 2018 was a bumper year for small businesses on eBay, with both the birth of Prince Louis and Meghan and Harry’s wedding driving purchases across the nation.”